 When it first came out, MaxPass is something we did not recommend, as it didn’t appear to offer much advantage to us initially.
 Due to adjustments made to MaxPass and also seeing it in action on more crowded days, that’s no longer our assessment.

-It bothers me that MaxPass costs money in the first place, but I’m not going to discourage its use out of spite.
-I view MaxPass as a cash-grab and way for Disneyland to profit off of something that would be useful to both guests and Disney (resource allocation is why My Disney Experience is free at Walt Disney World), but the bottom line is that it’s beneficial to most guests who have limited time in the parks, and would pay a couple of dollars extra (per attraction) to experience a few more headliners per day.
+If you would pay a couple of dollars extra (per attraction) to experience a few more headliners per day, MaxPass will probably be worth it to you.
 While the cost of this will add up quickly, so will those extra attractions.
 I’d still be surprised to see the MaxPass service catch-on with locals, but if you’re an out-of-towner, it should be on your radar, especially if you have more of a ‘time is money’ perspective.

 If you’re preparing for a Disneyland trip, check out our other planning posts, including how to save money on Disneyland tickets, our Disney packing tips, tips for booking a hotel (off-site or on-site), where to dine, and a number of other things, check out our comprehensive Disneyland Vacation Planning Guide!

 Do you have any additional tips or strategy for using FastPass at Disneyland?
-Have you tried out the new MaxPass system yet?
+Have you tried out the MaxPass system yet?
+Think being able to do a few extra attractions, not walk as much, and have included PhotoPass is worth the extra $20 per day?
 Do you agree or disagree with our advice?
 Share any questions, tips, or additional thoughts you have in the comments!